MarcusMLarsson/Unit-Testing-Angular/README.md

 <a name="good"/>
 <h4> Writing good unit tests </h4>
 <p> There are a few principals of writing good units tests that are generally agreed upon by the programming commmunity at large.
 First, it's important to know how to structure a test.
 Structuring tests follows what called the AAA pattern.
-In a good test, we actually see the code doing this things in this order.
+In a good test, we actually see the code doing these things in this order.
 First we setup what we need to setup.
 Then we make a change and then we check that the change happend in the way that we expected.</p>

 <ul>
 <li> First we <b>Arrange</b> all the necessary preconditions and inputs. </li>